mattermost/docs/source/administration/devops-command-center.rst

 There are two ways to end an incident:

 - Using slash command */incident end* from within the incident channel.
-- Using the **End Incident** button in the right-hand side panel while in the incident channel.
+- Using the **End Incident** button in the RHS panel while in the incident channel.

-The incident will become inactive, removed from the list of active incidents, and moved to the Backstage archive.
+The incident will become inactive, be removed from the list of active incidents, and the associated channel is archived.

 Administrator's Guide